flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 [http://localhost:8125](http://localhost:8125){target=new}

-If you want to start with only the MCDU display then add "/fullscreen" to the url.
+If you want to start with only the MCDU display and not the whole MCDU panel then add "/fullscreen" to the url.

 [http://localhost:8125/fullscreen](http://localhost:8125/fullscreen){target=new}